 - Location Of Referenced Files (Optional): Specifies a location for the referenced documents.

-Touch mode makes it easier to use Acrobat and Acrobat Reader on touch devices.
+Touch mode makes it easier to use Acrobat DC and Acrobat Reader DC on touch devices.
 Toolbar buttons, panels, and menus shift apart slightly to accommodate selecting with your fingers.
 The Touch reading mode optimizes viewing and supports most common gestures.
-Acrobat and Acrobat Reader automatically switch to Touch mode when on a touch-enabled device.
-You can add a Touch mode toggle button to the toolbar or change the default preference setting for Touch mode.
+Acrobat DC and Acrobat Reader DC automatically switch to Touch mode when on a touch-enabled device.
+You can change the default preference setting for Touch mode.

 PDF/A is an ISO standard for long-term archiving and preservation of electronic documents.
 Documents you scan to PDF are PDF/A-compliant.
 You can specify whether you want to view documents in this viewing mode.